 That resolution AG/RES.
-1 (XXXIV-E/07), adopted by the General Assembly at its thirty-fourth special session, approved the method for calculating the scale of quotas for financing the Regular Fund of the Organization for 2015-2017;
+1 (XXXIV-E/07) rev. 1, adopted by the General Assembly at its thirty-fourth special session, approved the method for calculating the scale of quotas for financing the Regular Fund of the Organization for 2015-2017; and

 That, pursuant to the methodology established by resolution AG/RES.
-1 (XXXIV-E/07), the percentage quotas of the member states for 2015-2017 have been assigned;
+1 (XXXIV-E/07) rev. 1, the percentage quotas of the member states for 2015-2017 have been assigned;

 That, by resolution AG/RES.
-1 (L-E/15) rev. 1, the General Assembly instructed the General Secretariat to present to the Preparatory Committee a draft overall budget level for 2017, as well as the tentative overall budget for 2018, including the cost of living and inflation adjustment, if applicable, pursuant to norms currently in effect;
+1 (L-E/15) rev. 1, the General Assembly instructed the General Secretariat to submit to the Preparatory Committee a proposed overall budget level for 2017, as well as the tentative overall budget level for 2018, including the adjustment for cost of living and inflation, as necessary, in accordance with the current rules;